George P. Mitchell: Oil and gas business

 In 1940, George Mitchell earned a degree in petroleum engineering with an emphasis in geology from Texas A&M University.
 He graduated as the valedictorian in his class and was also the captain of the men's tennis team.

-He started an independent oil and gas company, Mitchell Energy & Development Corp. and built it into a Fortune 500 company.
+He started an independent oil and gas company, Mitchell Energy & Development Corp., which grew into a Fortune 500 company.
 He participated in the development of about 10,000 wells, including more than 1000 wildcat wells.

 In the 1980s and 1990s, the company experimented with application of different techniques of hydraulic fracturing of the Barnett Shale of Texas, eventually finding the right technique to economically extract the natural gas in the formation.
-The new approach has been widely adopted by the gas industry and spawned a new gas boom in North America.
+The approach was widely adopted by the gas industry and spawned a new gas boom in North America.
 The Potential Gas Committee estimates that U.S. recoverable reserves will last 118 years at current production levels. but production is expected to more than triple by 2020.
-Extracting natural gas from shale rock is rapidly spreading to countries outside the United States.
-Some consider his innovation important in the context of energy security, making the United States less dependent on foreign sources of energy.
-Because of the technological progress in industry fracking, George Mitchell is now known as the "pioneer of shale."
-For this reason, it is proposed that the date of his birth -21 May 1919 – will be considered as the "Shale Day".
+Because of the technological progress in industry fracking, George Mitchell is now known as the "pioneer of shale".
 Mitchell Energy & Development Corp. was later acquired by Devon Energy.

 Real estate development

 Mitchell was the developer of The Woodlands, an unincorporated yet governmentally structured township in Montgomery County, Texas, which he developed from timberland located 32 miles north of downtown Houston.
 He brought on landscape architect Ian McHarg to consult on the project.
 The master plan for the community called for preserving trees, protecting the environment, minimizing flooding and creating a "pleasant" urban environment.
 In 2010, The Woodlands was home to 97,000 people.
 When fully developed the population will have reached 130,000.
-He and his wife Cynthia played a major role in the revitalization of his hometown of Galveston.
-Mitchell had a lifelong passion for tennis, and the tennis center at Texas A&M University, where he was captain of the tennis team, was named in his honor.
-Built for an estimated $4.2 million, the official ribbon cutting ceremony was held on October 23, 1998.
-In 1984, he was the recipient of an honorary doctoral degree from the University of Houston.